platformsh/platformsh-docs/docs/src/integrations/activity/reference.md

 ## Activity schema

 Any activity has a JSON object linked to it containing all information for that activity such as timestamps, duration, configuration, and much more.
 That object can be parsed and reacted to through custom hooks.
-These hooks can be used to automate your workflows.
+You can use these hooks to automate your workflows.

 Depending on the activity, the JSON object response differs and not all fields are always available.

+When referring to a JSON object, the term "property" is used and "element" for a JSON array, according to the [JSON terminology](https://json-schema.org/draft-04/json-schema-core.html#rfc.section.3).

-This reference contains everything that's needed to get the relevant information out of the activity schema.
+This reference contains everything you need to get the relevant information out of the activity schema.

 For a quick test, see the [webhook setup](./webhooks.md#setup).

 ### Example response

-A shortened example of what a JSON object response can look like for the [sync of an environment](../../other/glossary.md#sync):
+Here is a shortened example of what a JSON object response looks like for the [sync of an environment](../../other/glossary.md#sync):

 ``` json
 {